PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/reports.rst

 ======================

 Currently all reports are delivered via email.
-Each email delivering a report will also have an attachment in comma separated format with all the data from said report in tabular format.
+Each email delivering a report will also have an attachment in Comma-Separated Values file with all the data from said report in tabular format.

 All reports are delivered as scheduled individually from specific pages available via the `Mail Collector periodic tasks listing page